 What exactly does “carbon emission forecast” mean, and what if my region doesn’t have any clean energy?

-The articles and social media post suggest Apple might be penalizing people who reside in areas that are prone to high carbon emissions.
+The articles and social media posts suggest Apple might be penalizing people who reside in areas that are prone to high carbon emissions.
 The issue is that there’s a misinterpretation about the function and how it functions.

 Carbon emission forecasts aren’t searching for renewable energy sources or determining whether your electricity grid has been declared “bad.”
 It’s seeking an overall average for carbon emissions across a period and then determines the time when the lowest carbon emissions are generated on a particular net-cleaner.
 The main thing the phone is measuring is peak and non-peak times for electrical power usage.